awapps/mongration/README.md

 All migration steps will have an output so developers know how *exactly* their migrations were performed.

 ##### Status ok
+The migration step was **successfully performed** in the database.
+This step is saved in the database.

 ##### Status skipped
+The migration step was skipped because **it was already performed** in a previous migration.
+This step was already saved in the database.

 ##### Status error
+The migration **step returned an error** and the rollback process was called.
+The error details are returned on `migration.migrate()` callback as described in [Running migrations](#running-migrations).
+This step was not saved in the database.

 ##### Status rollback
+Although the migration step was successfully performed, the [rollback](#rollback) process was called due to **an error in a step after this one**.
+This step is not saved in the database.

+##### Status rollback-error
+An error happened during migration process and **this step rollback process was not successfully completed**.
+The error details are returned on `migration.migrate()` callback as described in [Running migrations](#running-migrations).
+This step was not saved in the database - however database may contain unexpected data since rollback was not completely done.

 ##### Status not-run
+The migration step **was not processed** because an error happened before getting into this step.
+This step is not saved in the database.

 ## Command line Usage